gravitational/careers/challenges/systems/challenge-2.md

   for authentication
 * Develop a simple authorization scheme that defines what clients can use the load balancer; this scheme can be statically defined in code
-* Accept and forward requests to upstreams using the library
+* Accept and forward connections to upstreams using the library

 ## Level 2

 ### Library

-* Implement a round-robin request forwarder to forward requests to multiple upstreams.
+* Implement a round-robin connection forwarder to forward connections to multiple upstreams.

 ### Server